moebrowne/mountainofcode.co.uk/posts/2026-05-29_diy-nas-plan.md

 I could've gone out and bought something pre-made which checked most of the boxes, but where's the fun in that 😁.

-I will create a posts for each major milestone rather than have a single monolithic post.
+I will create posts for each major milestone rather than have a single monolithic post.

 1. [Enclosure](/diy-nas-enclosure)